nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/discounts.md

 ## Adding discount requirements

-After creating the discount it’s allowed to add **discount requirements** if you want some specific rules to be applied to the discount.
+After creating the discount it's allowed to add **discount requirements** if you want some specific rules to be applied to the discount.
 Select **Requirements tab**.

 ![requirements](_static/discounts/Requirements.png)